 Interview boards evaluate overall potential based on various intellectual, verbal and interpersonal skills demonstrated, and on the judgement and values shown in responding to questions and role-play scenarios, when used.

 Each year thousands of individuals employed in government apply for lateral transfers or promotions in different competitions.
 Some are initiated to fill either single or multiple positions advertised in one-off job postings, others to fill pools in campaigns related to particular career groups and levels for which there is a staffing demand within a single department/agency or across the government.

-Competitions vary in their testing requirements, but may include any combination of multiple-choice tests, writing exercises, simulations, in-baskets, assessment centres, SELEX testing, interviews and behaviour-based reference checks.
+Competitions vary in their testing requirements, but may include any combination of multiple-choice tests, CAR or other writing exercises, simulations, in-baskets, assessment centres, SELEX testing, interviews and behaviour-based reference checks.
 No matter what methods are used, all test specific “competencies” as selected and defined in the competition job poster/statement of merit for the position level.

 The key to your success in any competition is knowing what to expect on tests that may be used, and how to approach behavioural-based interview and/or other exercises effectively.

 Our various Study Materials as noted above for online and supervised tests provide current, comprehensive information to help you focus your preparation, save time, and perform efficiently and effectively.

 For candidates doing Interviews or other Exercises shown on this website, one-on-one coaching and materials are accessible to those across Canada and to individuals living abroad.

 highly trained and experienced individuals already in the work force in government or elsewhere who are seeking lateral opportunities or promotions with new challenges